 A committee approach where everyone has an individual vote means bias will still influence the decision.
 Six Hats tries to filter out these biases, so the right decision is clearer to everyone.

 Everyone needs to buy in to the process

 In business, people work in either “operations” mode, or “creative” mode (see our generating more creative ideas article for more on this).

 Operations mode is where people spend most of their time, looking after the business’s day-to-day routines and procedures.
 They may see creative thinking, and the idea of coloured hats as frivolous.
 Not proper work.

 Will it actually work?

 Finally, there’s also surprisingly little evidence about how effective Six Hats is.
 It intuitively makes sense, but it’s hard to validate until you do it.
 It also doesn’t include more recent advances in related areas like behavioural science and how emotions affect decisions.

 Also, not everyone can be so open-minded.
 Some will still try to use the tool to get their own way.
 It isn’t guaranteed to help you make the best decision every time.

 However, despite these watch-outs, we still believe it’s a useful creative thinking approach.
 Let’s now look more closely at how it works.

 How does it work?

 For this article, we’ll summarise the process and each hat so you get the basics of how it works.
 Then we’ll work though a case study problem using the different hats, so you can see it in action.

 Each hat symbolises a particular way of thinking.
-You use hats because it’s easier to talk about “wearing an X colour hat” than to say “let’s now apply an an X type of thinking”.
+You use hats because it’s easier to talk about “wearing an X colour hat” than to say “let’s now apply an X type way of thinking”.